dblodorn/docker-wp-boilerplate/README.md

 # Docker Wp Boilerplate

-Give your next straight up Wordpress project a jump start.
+Give your next Wordpress project a jump start.

 ## TO GET GOING